-For the purposes of this post, we chose to only include tents with a 6 person capacity or greater.
+For this post, we chose to only include tents with a 6 person capacity or greater.
 This allows enough flexibility for a family of four to bring in plenty of duffels, the option for an air mattress, and flexible sleeping configurations.

-If you’re in doubt of the right size tent for your family, most advise to go against your backpacker instincts and size up.
+If you’re in doubt of the right size tent for your family, most advise going against your backpacker instincts and sizing up.

 Are expensive tents worth it?
 Most families can get everything they need within the $150 to $400 range.
 How you value some of the upgrades and comfort features found in more expensive tents is going to depend on how often you camp and where you enjoy camping.